Welcome to The Unitarian Universalist Community of

 What to bring

-Bedding or sleeping bags, pillows, towels, raingear, clothing for both warm and cool weather, walking shoes, sunscreen, flashlight, folding chair, and insect repellant.
-You may also want to bring an ice chest, swimsuit, canteen, musical instruments, games, arts & crafts supplies, camera, and munchies to share and beverages for the cocktail hour.
+• Bedding or sleeping bags, pillows, towels, rain gear, clothing for both warm and cool weather, walking shoes, sunscreen, flashlight, folding chair, and insect repellant.

-Please don’t bring: Firearms, BB guns or fireworks.
-Do NOT bring any animals.
-Please don’t bring radios or tape players unless you are willing to play them very softly and away from other persons.
+• Please don’t bring electronic devices unless you are willing to play them very softly and away from other persons.

 Spirit Canyon